wenjian80/soak8_lab/README.md

 DATABASEIP=put ip here
 #DATABASEIP=10.0.0.4

+#This is not required as we are pulling from public docker hub
 #Update the below based on "Oracle account username/password" in your labinfo.txt
-USERID=put uid here
+#USERID=put uid here
-PASSWORD=put pwd phere
+#PASSWORD=put pwd phere
 #USERID=wenjian80@gmail.com
 #PASSWORD=Welcome_1234#